 NTE – Nantes FR

 For all these airports, data were aggregated for cancellations requested for flights scheduled between 1st of March and the end of Summer 2020 IATA season and flights scheduled for the first week of Winter 2020 IATA season.

-All data were extracted by slot coordinators as of June the 1st between June the 2nd and June the 15th.
+All data were extracted by slot coordinators as of September 31st.

 The graph essentially shows that: